 In September 2017, we entered into a license and commercialization agreement (the "Alvogen License Agreement") and a commercial supply agreement (the "Alvogen Supply Agreement") with Alvogen Malta Operations (ROW) Ltd ("Alvogen").
-Under the terms of the Alvogen License Agreement, Alvogen will be solely responsible for obtaining and maintaining regulatory approvals for all sales and marketing activities for Qsymia in South Korea.
-We received an upfront payment of \$2.5 million in September 2017 and are eligible to receive additional payments upon Alvogen achieving marketing authorization, commercial launch and reaching a sales milestone.
+Under the terms of the Alvogen License Agreement, Alvogen is solely responsible for obtaining and maintaining regulatory approvals for all sales and marketing activities for Qsymia in South Korea.
+We received an upfront payment of \$2.5 million in September 2017 and a payment of \$2.5 million in September 2019 upon achieving marketing authorization.
+We are eligible to receive additional payments upon Alvogen achieving commercial launch and reaching a sales milestone.
 Additionally, we will receive a royalty on Alvogen's Qsymia net sales in South Korea.
 Under the Alvogen Supply Agreement, we will supply product to Alvogen on an exclusive basis.